delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Telephone Number: 302–855–7400

-Publicly available records may also be accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.* Operating independently without ties to any state government body, such platforms sometimes serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile